-Mechanism of action (MOA): Letrozole is classed as an aromatase
+Mechanism of action (MOA): Femara is classed as an aromatase

-before starting a treatment with Letrozole, tell your doctor about all medications you are taking, whether
+before starting a treatment with Femara, tell your doctor about all medications you are taking, whether

 prescription or non prescription.
 Talk to your doctor before taking vitamins, nutritional supplements or any herbal

 medications such as hormone replacement therapy and hormonal contraceptives (birth control pills, patches, rings,

 and injections), tamoxifen (Nolvadex), and raloxifene (Evista) can